My First Dockerfile

 build-container.sh

-Since the Dockerfile can only execute commands inside of the image I was unsure how to get the Jekyll
+Since the Dockerfile can only execute commands inside of the image I was unsure how to get the Jekyll site built from the start.
+After a bit of searching it was recommended to create a simple sh script that executes the commands and then the corresponding docker build . command at the end.

 cd site && bundle exec jekyll build